National Student Survey 2021

 Study Spanish or German from scratch

-You can choose to study Spanish or German ab-initio, meaning you don't need to have to have any knowledge of the language before you arrive.
-You'll study with other ab-initio students during your first year, and will focus on improving your language skills, before joining the post A Level students during your second year.
+You can choose to study Spanish or German ab initio, meaning you don't need to have to have any knowledge of the language before you arrive.
+You'll study with other ab initio students during your first year, and will focus on improving your language skills, before joining the post-A level students during your second year.
 You'll study fewer linguistics modules, to allow more time for language learning.

 You can take either German or Spanish ab initio (not both).

 If you are taking Spanish ab initio, you will follow an intensive, fast-track programme with more Spanish and less linguistics.
+Examples of modules may include:

 If you are taking German ab initio, you will follow an intensive, fast-track programme with more German and less linguistics.
+Examples of modules may include:

 In addition to the above you will also need to complete our online Academic Integrity module.